Smack That

-"Smack That" is a song by American singer and songwriter Akon featuring American rapper Eminem from the former's second studio album Konvicted (2006).
-Produced by the latter, it was written by the artists alongside Mike Strange and Luis Resto.
+"Smack That" is a song by Senegalese-American singer Akon featuring American rapper Eminem from the former's second studio album Konvicted (2006).
+Produced by Eminem, it was written by the artists alongside Mike Strange and Luis Resto.
 The collaboration came after the two artists met during a recording session for Shady Records rapper Obie Trice.
-The song received acclaim from contemporary music critics for being a great club song.
+The song received widespread acclaim from contemporary music critics for being a great club song.

 "Smack That" was released as the first single from the sophomore Konvicted on September 26, 2006.
 Commercially, the song reached number one on 10 record charts and peaked inside the top 10 in nine, including the Billboard Hot 100, where it peaked at number two.
 It received several gold and platinum certifications and sold over three million downloads in the United States.
 The song earned a Grammy nomination for Best Rap/Sung Collaboration.

 Background and release

-In the year of 2006, Akon met Eminem during his recording sessions for Snitch with rapper Obie Trice, a Shady Records signee at the time, and the two became fast friends.
+In the year of 2006, Akon met Eminem during his recording sessions for Snitch with rapper Obie Trice, a Shady Records signee at the time, and the two quickly became friends.
 Akon wanted him to be on "Smack That", but knew about Eminem's claims on being featured on too many songs.
 After receiving a call from the rapper saying he was ready to go, Akon flew out to Detroit.
-On recording with Eminem, Akon stated that it was "no different than working with any of the other artists, really."
+On recording with Eminem, Akon stated "we felt that we could do a record that fit both our personalities and was a fun club record...it was no different than working with any of the other artists, really."

 "Smack That" was written, produced and programmed by Eminem, with additional writing from Akon, Mike Strange and Luis Resto.
 Strange and Resto also played the keyboards present on the track.
 Strange worked with Tony Compana to record the song, which took place at 54 Sound in Detroit, Michigan, where Strange also mixed the song with Eminem.
-"Smack That" is an upbeat R&B and hip hop song that has been described as "a real summer party song."

 "Smack That" was released worldwide for digital distribution on September 25, 2006, and serviced to mainstream and rhythmic crossover radio on October 12, 2006, in the United States.
 A two-track version of the single, featuring "Senegal" as a B-side, was released internationally on October 9, 2006.
 That same day, an extended play containing two extra songs – "Miss Melody" and "Senegal" – was released.